recursive-one/wiki.recursive.one/GUI.md

 Here is a nice but opinionated article about Tkinter: ["How to setup correctly an application with Python and Tkinter"](https://medium.com/@mattia512maldini/how-to-setup-correctly-an-application-with-python-and-tkinter-107c6bc5a45)

 Also, if you are a Pythonista take a look at [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI).
 It is a wrapper that helps to create Tk, Qt, and even the Web GUIs using a set of universal primitives.
-Code looks soo script'ish for me.
+Code looks so script'ish for me.
 But it is quite Ok when you want to make a prototype ASAP.

 ## Web GUIs

 Nowadays I prefer to use [/Elm]().
 Though I always have in my pocket the [Threepenny-GUI](https://wiki.haskell.org/Threepenny-gui) (a [/Haskell]() library) if I will need to do some heavy lifting :)

+## Menus, dialogs

+When I don't need a full-featured GUI and some simple menu-like interface is enough I use the [/rofi]() with some Python scripting.

+Sometimes I just need to show a simple confirmation window or a text entry.
+In such cases [/Zenity]() can be just good.

-## Related stuff
+# Related stuff

-### 7GUIs
+## 7GUIs

 Recently I found a nice set of tasks that are testing how your favorite GUI toolkit capable to do the real work.
 Here it is: ["7GUIs: A GUI Programming Benchmark"](https://eugenkiss.github.io/7guis/).
 My advice: just scroll through the list of tasks and look to the last ones! :)